alemmer440/HW4/README.md

 * Seaborn
 * Matplotlib

-A list of package versions the environment the code was created in is in the file requirements.txt
+A list of package versions for the environment the code was created in, and the command you can use to create the same conda enviroment, in is in the file requirements.txt.
+Alternatively, these packages can be installed using pip.

 Once the necessary packages are installed, run the following command:
 git clone https://github.com/alemmer440/HW4.git

 Then, navigate in the folder to Data/GDC\_Data.zip and unzip the file.

-Now, navigate to Scripts/Generate\_Plot.ipynb.
-Open the jupyter notebook, run all cells, and the figure will be regerated.
+Finally, navigate to Scripts/Generate\_Plot.ipynb.
+Open the jupyter notebook, run all cells, and the figure will output in the Figures folder.